leobudima/elogii-blog/content/4pl-complete-guide.md

 One of the key tools used in this sector is tracking via the transportation process.

-A fourth party logistics provider specializes in meeting tight schedules and turnaround times, along with using innovative tech for tracking.
+A fourth-party logistics provider specializes in meeting tight schedules and turnaround times, along with using innovative tech for tracking.

 ### 4PLs for Field Services